sugarlabs/musicblocks/guide/README.md

 height="36"</img> There is also an Erase button that will clear the grid.

 Don't worry.
-You can reopen the grid at anytime and since you can define as many chunks as you want, feel free to experiment.
+You can reopen the matrix at anytime (it will remember its previous state) and since you can define as many chunks as you want, feel free to experiment.

-Tip: You can put a chunk inside a Pitch-time Matrix block to generate the matrix to corresponds to that chunk.
+Tip: You can put a chunk inside a *Pitch-time Matrix* block to generate the matrix to corresponds to that chunk.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix4.svg'</img>

 The chunk created when you click on the matrix is a stack of blocks.
-The blocks are nested: an Action block contains three Note blocks, each of which contains a Pitch block.
-The Action block has a name automatically generated by the matrix, in this case, chunk.
+The blocks are nested: an *Action* block contains three *Note* blocks, each of which contains a *Pitch* block.
+The *Action* block has a name automatically generated by the matrix, in this case, chunk.
 (You can rename the action by clicking on the name.).
 Each note has a duration (in this case 4, which represents a quarter note).
 Try putting different numbers in and see (hear) what happens.
 Each note block also has a pitch block (if it were a chord, there would be multiple pitch blocks nested inside the Note block's clamp).
-Each pitch block has a pitch name (Re, Mi, and Sol), and a pitch octave; in this example, the octave is 4 for each pitch.
+Each pitch block has a pitch name (`Re`, `Mi`, and `Sol`), and a pitch octave; in this example, the octave is 4 for each pitch.
 (Try changing the pitch names and the pitch octaves.)